Reading Time: 4 minutes

-Notice above I said “suggest to search engines.”
+Notice above I said, “suggest to search engines.”
 That’s because Google and Bing won’t take this tag as a directive – instead, they’ll consider it a hint.
 This is a very important concept, as we see many times where Google doesn’t follow the hint (and should have), and vice-versa.
-This miscalculations by Google are why SEOs need to understand and monitor canonical tag implementations.
+These miscalculations by Google are why SEOs need to understand and monitor canonical tag implementations.

 Here’s more on the canonical tag definition: http://googlewebmastercentral.blogspot.com/2009/02/specify-your-canonical.html.